posetmagic/timeline-challenge/README.md

 * Play Controls cannot type ```-```, fallback to orgin number. (pit of success design)
 * Necessary testing only.
 Too much test often overlaps with library its own tests.

+#### bad UX sign discussion
+* text should not select after keyboard up/down or step button.
+Because use already get feedback when press that.
+Further, when the text is select means focus, wait ```Enter``` or blur to update number.
+However, when press up/down, the number already updated.
+That is, it don't need ```Enter``` again.

 ## Overview

 Implement interactive features for a Timeline component.
 We will provide a basic Timeline component scaffold, and your task is to implement the functionality that meets the user behavior requirements outlined below.